OsamaDabb/Audio-Processing-with-Convolutional-Neural-Nets/README.md

 Monophonic Instrument detection done with a CNN

 # Dataset:
 Tested on the Philharmonia dataset.
 Total of ~12,000 audio files.
 Includes a single held note for every possible note in that instruments range, for a total of 17 concert instruments.
+Download link for the data-set can be found here: https://philharmonia.co.uk/resources/sound-samples/ by downloading the "All Instruments" set, though certain instruments from this set were omitted in our project for having significantly less samples than the rest.
+Our final instrument list was (with their given labels)

+0 : Piano

+1 : bass clarinet

+2 : bassoon

+3 : cello

+4 : clarinet

+5 : contrabassoon

+6 : english horn

+7 : double bass

+8 : flute

+9 : french horn

+10 : guitar

+11 : oboe

+12 : saxophone

+13 : trombone

+14 : trumpet

+15 : tuba

+16 : violin

 # Pre-processing:
 Raw audio files were normalized to the first 0.5 seconds of audio measured past a certain amplitude threshold so that they could be better standardized for NN.
 They were also converted into spectrograms measured on the mel scale (known as mel-spectrograms), which accounts for human distinctions in hearing at higher frequencies.
 Finally, we created a test/train split of 80/20.